 …let the wife see that she respects her husband.

 Ah!
 Do we respect our husbands?
 Seek his advice on matters that concern the family?
 I bring up the topic of food again.
 If you feel that switching to a vegan diet is better for all, did you discuss with him to hear his views before implementing it?

 Do we override our husbands’ instructions/preferences, especially infront of the children, instead of appealing to him in private?
 Do we brush off his comments?

 These are but a few of the things that a godly wife and mother would do well to look into.

-But again, I emphasise, our walk with the Lord must be right even as we follow these pointers.
-The pointers alone do not make us godly but it is the seeking of His face and being transformed into His likeness that makes us godly.
+Either way – using a book study or coming under a mentor – I emphasise again, our walk with the Lord must be right even as we follow their advice and pointers.
+The advice and pointers alone do not make us godly but it is the seeking of His face and being transformed into His likeness that makes us godly.

 May He bless you and your family as you seek to be the godly wife and mother He has called you to be!

 Click here for What Is A Godly Wife?
 A Godly Mother?